russelljjarvis/DepressionDispersal/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

-## Build

-To build your online questionnaire you have to add your questions to the `src/Questionful.json` file and run the `npm run build` command.

-Your questionnaire files will become available in the `build` directory, serve them online! 😊

 ## License